War-rack/House-price-prediction-model/README.md

 - **🖼️ OpenCV** - Image Processing
 - **📩 Twilio WhatsApp API** - Messaging
 - **⏳ Celery** - Task Scheduling
+## 🏗️ About the Developer

+PillBot was developed by Pranaya and Varun
 ---

-This README provides a structured overview of the PillBot project, covering its purpose, functionality, setup, and expected impact.